Aggregate Dissimilarity Data Frames Across Parameter Combinations

 The functions distantia()

-allow dissimilarity assessments based on different combinations of arguments at once.
+allow dissimilarity assessments based on several combinations of arguments at once.
 For example, when the argument distance

 is set to c("euclidean", "manhattan")